Vision

 Outdoors in the Natural State

 Arkansas is a natural wonder of forests, mountains and lakes framed by picturesque rivers and streams.
 Some of the nation’s best outdoor amenities and most spectacular hiking trails are within a short drive of campus.
-Devil's Den State Park is a short distance south of Fayetteville.
+Devil's Den State Park is a 30-minute drive south of Fayetteville.
 Beaver Lake is 30 minutes to the northeast.
-Hawksbill Crag and the Buffalo National River, which just celebrated its 50th anniversary and is one of the few remaining undammed rivers in the lower 48 states, are an hour's drive to the east.
-The Razorback Greenway, a
+Hawksbill Crag and the Buffalo National River, one of the few remaining undammed rivers in the lower 48 states, are an hour's drive to the east.
+The Razorback Greenway, a 40-mile paved bicycle route, runs from Kessler Mountain Park, past the edge of campus and north to nearly the Missouri state line (and they're still adding).
+Even closer to campus, Fayetteville’s Botanical Garden of the Ozarks offers another outdoor option on the east end of Lake Fayetteville.

 Economically Robust